zuozhenggh/learning-library/developer-library/arm-tomcat-mysql/tutorial/arm-tomcat-mysql.md

 ## Prerequisites

-To run this example, you need to have an Oracle Cloud Infrastructure A1 compute instance that you can [access by using SSH](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#one).
+To run this example, you need to have an OCI Arm A1 compute instance that you can [access by using SSH](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#one).
 Also, [allow traffic](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securitylists.htm#working) on port 8080.

 ## How to run this example

-To run this application, first prepare an A1 instance with a few required packages, such as container tools and `git`.
+To run this application, first prepare an OCI Arm A1 compute instance with a few required packages, such as container tools and `git`.
 Then, clone the repository and build the application by using the included Maven `pom.xml`.
 Lastly, start the MySQL and Tomcat docker containers by using the container tools.

 ## Install the container tools